-How to say GOODBYE in Different Languages of the World
+125+ Ways to Say GOODBYE in Different Languages (WITH Pronunciation!)

 GOODBYE.
 That one word charged with a whole lot of emotion, traditionally said to bid farewell when leaving or parting ways.
 Along with hello, thank you, and I love you -> goodbye is one of the most commonly used travel words around the world.
 And knowing how to say goodbye in different languages is a life skill worth having.

 Read on to find to exactly that…